Segmenting a 1D track#

 Spline points- This doesn’t affect the interpolation, but determines how many points are sampled from the interpolation (used for the summary)

-Add surface points- If the brain surface is damaged, you may not be able to trace perfectly from the surface.
-Selecting this option will add an additional point at the closest part of the brain surface to the first point, so that the track starts there
+Add surface points- Selecting this option will add an additional point at the closest part of the brain surface to the first point, so that the track starts there.

-You will then see the track fit appear in the napari window, and a
+track_0_fit appears on the left hand side and in the napari window, and a

 .csv file will be saved, showing the brain region for every spline point along the track along with the distance from the start of the track.

 All data will be saved into your brainreg output directory at

 /segmentation/atlas_space/tracks subfolder if you loaded the data from atlas space, otherwise, it will be in the

 .pointsto be reloaded at a later date.
 Use the

 To Brainrenderbutton to save the fitted spline as